The Colorful Geology of the Fremont Area

 Reported by Dan Day

-On Saturday, March 12, 2005, NCGS members participated in a unique field trip experience.
-The Colorful Geology of the Fremont Area, led by Dr. Joyce Blueford of the Fremont Math Science Nucleus and Paul Belasky of Ohlone College introduced their audience to educational activities, wetlands preservation, and Quaternary fossil discoveries that are part of Fremont’s surprisingly rich contribution to East Bay geology.
+NCGS members participated in a unique field trip experience as Dr. Loyce Blueford and Paul Belasky introduced their audience to educational activities, wetlands preservation, and Quaternary fossil discoveries that are part of Fremont’s surprisingly rich contribution to East Bay geology.

-That morning, members assembled at the Math Science Nucleus off Fremont Boulevard.
-This unique nonprofit educational facility includes laboratories, a classroom, a small store stocked with earth science kits and collectibles, and is also the site of the Gordon Discovery Museum.
-The latter displays Pleistocene-Holocene fossils that were collected by San Leandro school teacher Wesley Gordon, who had enlisted a small group of grade school students to help him excavate the Fremont area fauna he had discovered in the late 1930’s.
+That morning, members assembled at the Math/Science Nucleus headquarters off Fremont Boulevard.
+This unique nonprofit educational facility includes laboratories, a classroom, a small store stocked with earth science kits and collectibles, and also houses the Gordon Discovery Museum.
+The latter displays Pleistocene-Holocene fossils that were collected by San Leandro schoolteacher Wesley Gordon, who had enlisted a small group of students to help him excavate the Fremont area fauna he had discovered in the late 1930s.

 Wes Gordon’s contribution to Pleistocene fauna is significant.
 It was a labor of love that established the Irvingtonian fauna and provides an outstanding basis for Quaternary studies in the Bay Area.
 Wes Gordon’s efforts recovered 58 faunal species that have been catalogued by the Math Science Nucleus Discovery Museum, at Ohlone College, and at the U.C.
 Berkeley Paleontological Museum.
 Now the field trip participants plunged into the abandoned Bell Quarry to view the remains of this extraordinary fossil site.
 The group wandered through the now overgrown quarry rock piles and slipped into gullies to examine pebbles exposed in the streambeds.
 It was an exhilarating experience to share the same space that had been scavenged by inspired youths fifty years ago.

-The NCGS sincerely appreciates the outstanding efforts of Dr. Joyce Blueford, Paul Belasky, Phil Gordon, and their assistants in executing a superb field trip detailing the multi-faceted geology of Fremont.
+The NCGS sincerely appreciates the outstanding efforts of Joyce Blueford, Paul Belasky, Phil Gordon, and their assistants in executing a superb field trip detailing the multifaceted geology of Fremont.
 The trip highlighted geological, water management, environmental, and Pleistocene paleontological issues in this area.
-Its major impact was to inform NCGS participants of the rich fauna that resides in the Irvington gravels and the need to continue this research to help determine when Hayward fault movement began, to date local tectonic uplift, and to better characterize faunal evolution during late Pleistocene-early Holocene times.
+Its major impact was to inform NCGS participants of the rich fauna that resides in the Irvington gravels and the need to continue this research to help determine when Hayward fault movement began, to date local tectonic uplift, and to better characterize faunal evolution during late Pleistocene and early Holocene times.